caltechlibrary/namaste/README.md

 The command line implementation exercises the Go package and seeks to be largely command line compatible with the Python implementation.

+## Command line package

+The command line implementation's purpose is to exercise the Go package and test practical usage.
+It is intended to be command line compatible with the Python implementation.

+## Planned Extensions

+There are a few things that extend existing namaste implementations.
+The first is the integration of alternatives for disc storage (e.g. Amazon S3 and Google Cloud Storage).
+The other is the ability to output the nameste elements as a JSON object.